Financial Aid for International Students

 This is a merit-based award for students who are excelling academically.
 Award amounts depend upon level of need and academic achievement.
 The undergraduate scholarship application is part of the fall financial aid application only.
 These scholarships are only available during the Fall application period.

 All registered international graduate students who have a child living with them in the Bay Area are eligible to apply.
 Grants will be awarded based on financial need and changes in the applicant's financial situation.
-Applications are accepted during the Graduate Student Financial Aid application period.
+Grants are applied to tuition & fees or as a stipend.

 The Berkeley International Office administers a medical fund to help international students who experience unanticipated medical costs.
 The maximum award is $500 and the medical fund award is paid to the medical provider directly.
 The fund cannot be used to reimburse students for expenses or applied to accounts that have already been paid.
 Applications are available at the Berkeley International Office.